Insights

 OEMs and silicon vendors are invariably seeking new ways to improve processing performance, flexibility, efficiency, and CPU designs that can handle the performance and power requirements of newer workloads from Artificial Intelligence (AI), machine learning, deep learning, Internet of Things (IoT), virtual/augmented reality, cloud servers, network edge, and other modern resource-intensive applications.

-As a promising answer to these challenges, the open RISC-V ISA multicore processor has gained significant attention in recent years.
+As a promising solution to these challenges, the open RISC-V ISA multicore processor has garnered significant attention in recent years.
 It allows developers to design custom CPUs based on an application's performance, power consumption, and affordability needs.

 The ability to fine-tune performance and power at the application level captivates chip developers, OEMs, and manufacturers.
 It resonates across businesses requiring high-performing computers to run their modern applications effectively at peak performance.
 This is accomplished through the modular design of RISC-V.